 Why We Wrote This Guide

-Recording artists and composers provide the foundation of the music industry: compositions and recordings.
-An understanding of their fundamental positions in the music world is necessary before diving into the detailed inner workings of the industry.
+Recording artists and composers create the foundations of the music industry: compositions and recordings.
+Gaining insight into recording artists and composers' fundamental positions within the music business is necessary to understand the detailed inner workings of the music industry.
 We wrote this guide in order to provide readers with a detailed description of what a recording artist is, what they do, and how they make money.

 Who This Guide Is For